drtyhlpr/rpi23-gen-image/README.md

 It is recommended to configure the `rpi23-gen-image.sh` script to build and install the latest Raspberry Pi Linux kernel.
 For the RPi3 this is mandetory.
 Kernel compilation and linking will be performed on the build system using an ARM (armhf) cross-compiler toolchain.

 The script has been tested using the default `crossbuild-essential-armhf` toolchain meta package on Debian Linux `jessie` and `stretch` build systems.
-Please check the [Debian CrossToolchains Wiki](https://wiki.debian.org/CrossToolchains) for futher information.
+Please check the [Debian CrossToolchains Wiki](https://wiki.debian.org/CrossToolchains) for further information.

 If a Debian Linux `jessie` build system is used it will be required to add the [Debian Cross-toolchains repository](http://emdebian.org/tools/debian/) first: